Pewejekubam/pocketnet_watch/README.md

 If you encounter issues:

-- Ensure `pocketcoin-cli` is properly installed and in your PATH
+- Ensure `pocketcoin-cli` is properly installed and in your PATH.
-- Verify that `jq` is installed (`apt-get install jq` or `brew install jq`)
+- Verify that `jq` is installed (`apt-get install jq` or `brew install jq`).
-- Check the RPC port and configuration file path in `POCKETCOIN_CLI_ARGS`
+- Check the RPC port and configuration file path in `POCKETCOIN_CLI_ARGS`.
-- Make sure your Pocketnet node is running
+- Make sure your Pocketnet node is running.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ## License